-Note: this document is current following NAWG's 2021 annual board meeting.
+Note: this document is current following NAWG's 2023 annual conference.
 Updated versions of this document will be posted after each NAWG meeting at: www.wheatworld.org/about-us/policy-process.

-2021 POLICY PRIORITIES
+2023 POLICY PRIORITIES

 As part of implementation of NAWG's Strategic Plan, the following policy priorities for 2021 were identified and approved by the Board of Directors at its annual conference meeting.
 The priorities adopted by both policy committees were split up into three policy areas.